gui-cs/TerminalGuiDesigner/AddingProperties.md

 Create a new `Dialog` for the new `Type` in `TerminalGuiDesigner.UI.Windows`.
 Use TerminalGuiDesigner to create the form.
 For example see `SizeEditor.Designer.cs` / `SizeEditor.cs`

-Update `EditDialog.cs` method `GetNewValue` to call the new editor window.
+Update `EditDialog.cs` method `GetNewValue` to call the new editor window: